AW

 What users consistently praise:

-TechRadar and Hiver reviews emphasize multi-channel support capabilities and robust ticketing management as primary strengths.
+TechRadar and Hiver reviews emphasize multi-channel support capabilities and solid ticketing management as primary strengths.
 Enterprise users on Reddit (midsized software companies) specifically value the employee service portal for IT requests and incident management features.
 The automation tools and omnichannel integration receive consistent positive mentions across review platforms for handling complex support workflows at scale.

 Recurring complaints: